ChavaNeiman/Auto-Complete/README.md

 The results will be from sentences within given input text files.

-You can upload your own files. in `main.py`, line `8`, by changing it to your path of folder wanted.
+You can upload your own files in `main.py`, line `8`, by changing it to your path of folder wanted.